If you get it wrong, this could have huge negative consequences on your business (which we’ll explore in more detail using the examples below).

 Zendesk understood the importance of this, by aligning their new brand identity with the direction they wanted to take.

-They are on a journey of business growth, and they needed a logo which would appeal to a larger audience of business professionals.
+They are on a journey of business and brand growth, and they needed a logo which would appeal to a larger audience of business professionals.

 Dropbox is a content sharing platform that allows users to easily upload and store numerous files.